jonnypage/freedom-fighters-boss-shield/README.md

 # Dual Button WLED Control System

 This project implements a two-button control system using two Raspberry Pis to control a WLED light controller.
-When both buttons (Enter keys) are pressed simultaneously, the lights turn off for 10 seconds and then automatically turn back on.
+When both buttons (Enter keys on Logitech K400 Plus keyboards) are pressed simultaneously, it triggers a shield-breaking effect with various visual stages.

 ## Setup Instructions

 ### Prerequisites
 - Two Raspberry Pis (primary and secondary)
 - Node.js installed on both Raspberry Pis
-- USB keyboards connected to both Raspberry Pis
+- Logitech K400 Plus keyboards connected to both Raspberry Pis
 - WLED controller set up and accessible on the network

 ### Installation